Y2zz/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 9 and Electron 8 (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 9 and Electron 9 (Typescript + LESS + Hot Reload) for creating Desktop applications.

 Currently runs with:

-- Angular v9.1.4
+- Angular v9.1.11
-- Electron v8.2.5
+- Electron v9.0.3
-- Electron Builder v22.6.0
+- Electron Builder v22.7.0

 With this sample, you can :